-How to Build a Strong Sales Process Your Reps Will Follow
+How To Build a Strong Sales Process

 outbound sales

 Everyone knows where good intentions get you.
-You don’t want your sales process to be one of those good intentions that stays captured in your employee handbook or sales manual.
-But how do you create a sales process that is actually put to use?
+You don’t want your sales process to be one of those good intentions that stay captured in your employee handbook or sales manual.
+But how do you create a process that is put to use?
+With more than three decades of experience in sales and a trademarked process, the professionals at Sales Focus Inc. have a few recommendations:

-#1: Map Out Your Existing Sales Process
+1. Map Out Your Existing Sales Process

-You do not want to risk wasting your time recreating the wheel, but you’ll never know if that’s what your sales process discussions will lead to if you do not first have a clear idea of what your current sales process is.
+You do not want to risk wasting your time recreating the wheel, but you’ll never know if that’s what your sales process discussions will lead to if you do not first have a clear idea of what your current process is.

 Map out what your sales process looks like and include some visual cues to show: